nhojb/nhojb.github.io/content/about/index.md

 template = "about.html"
 +++

-## About

 John Buckley is a photographer based in near Edinburgh, Scotland.

-Qualified Licentiate of the British Institute of Professional Photographers.<br/>
+A qualified Licentiate of the British Institute of Professional Photographers.

 Studied BA Professional Photography at Edinburgh College, 2015-16.<br/>
 Studied HND Professional Photography at West Lothian College and Edinburgh College 2013-2015.

-Want to hire me?
-Please get in touch {{ mailto(email="johnbuckleyphotography@gmail.com", label="here") }}
+You can get in touch via email {{ mailto(email="johnbuckleyphotography@gmail.com", label="here") }}

-## Awards
+### Awards

-2016 : AOP Student Awards - Finalist in 'Places'
+2016 : AOP Student Awards - Finalist in “Places”

 2015 : AOP Student Awards - Finalist in two categories.

-2015 : BIPP Student Awards - Merits for Connections and Surprise.
+2015 : BIPP Student Awards - Merits for “Connections” and “Surprise”.

-## Exhibitions
+### Exhibitions

 2016 : Free Range - Edinburgh College BA Show.
 The Old Truman Brewery, London.
 June 30th - July 4th.